PSNI Assessment Centre & Initial Selection Test Guide

 You need to know these insides out and try to always have them at the forefront of your mind, during your time at the PSNI Assessment Test Centre:

 You can find more detail on each of these Personal Qualities here on the PSNI website.

 ACTION POINT: Set aside 2 hours to read through the Personal Qualities and prepare an example for each one of a time in your past experience when you demonstrated those qualities.

 This will help you in two ways:

-2) These examples will be your secret nuclear weapon that you will deploy to devastating effect in your interview.
+2) These examples will be your secret weapon that you can deploy in your interview.

 The Role Play Exercise

 Role-plays are a daunting prospect for many candidates and at the PSNI Assessment Test Centre, you can expect to face three.
 (Yikes!)
 But don’t see this as a negative.